Miguel Reisinho (footballer, born 1975)

-Miguel António Oliveira Reisinho (born 6 June 1975) is a Portuguese footballer who plays as a midfielder for Kayl-Tétange.
+Miguel António Oliveira Reisinho (born 6 June 1975) is a Portuguese former professional footballer who played as a midfielder.

 Reisinho began his career with Primeira Liga club Porto in 1988.
 He made his first team debut in 1993 after joining Liga de Honra side Penafiel.
 He had short-term loan spells with Felgueiras and Primeira Liga club Leça before joining Segunda Divisão side Marco in 1996.
 He spent two years with Marco and two more in Liga de Honra with Paços de Ferreira.
 After a brief return to Marco in 2000, Reisinho joined English Football League club Plymouth Argyle in 2001.
 He returned to Portugal the following year, where he played for Gondomar and Vila Meã.

-He moved to Luxembourg in 2006 to play for Progrès Niedercorn and then moved to Avenir Beggen a year later.
+He moved to Luxembourg in 2006 to play for Progrès Niederkorn and then moved to Avenir Beggen a year later.
 Reisinho dropped down a division in 2008, spending a season with Young Boys Diekirch before joining Union 05.
 While a youth team player with Porto, he was capped by Portugal at youth level.
 Reisinho made 15 appearances for the under-16 team and three for the under-17 team.